Creating a PELUX release¶

 pelux.xmland push the manifest to the release branch.

-- Don't point to tags here, since tags are moving targets.
-We create tags in our own layers for convenience, and to make maintenance easier, but don't point to them here.
+- Do not point to tags here, since tags are moving targets.
+We create tags in our own layers for convenience, and to make maintenance easier, but do not point to them here.

-- Make sure the commits pointed to are on the branches matching the Yocto release we're targeting, and that they match what the tags point to.
+- Make sure the commits pointed to are on the branches matching the Yocto release we are targeting, and that they match what the tags point to.

 - For the Qt layers, point to revisions for the Qt release targeted in this PELUX Baseline release.